Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-SelfService.md

 ![Enterprise-Scale Analytics - Multiple Data Landing Zone Pattern](/docs/images/MultipleLandingZones.png)

-Enterprise-Scale Analytics (ESA) uses two core concepts to overcome the issues mentioned in the [introduction](#introduction) above:
+Enterprise-Scale Analytics (ESA) uses two core concepts to address the scaling challenges mentioned in the [introduction](#introduction):

 - Scaling through the concept of Data Landing Zones.
 - Scaling through the concept of Data Product or Data Integrations to enable distributed and decentralized data ownership.